 From establishing details on who to contact in an emergency to clarity on rent payments and utility bills, there are a whole host of crucial questions to ask landlords when you’re considering renting from them.

 1. Who is my main point of contact?

-Ask the landlord to explain what you get with the flat, so you know what you'll need to provide and what to take extra care of during the tenancy.
+Ask the landlord to explain what comes with the property, so you’ll know what you need to provide if you move in.

 4. Am I allowed to redecorate?